-- 18.1 The City, during the term of this Agreement (October 1, 2022 September 30, 2025), will provide a dry cleaning allowance each year of the Agreement in the amount of 560.00.
-One-half (1⁄2) shall be paid on a pro rata basis on or about October 1 and April 1.
-The City, during the term of the Agreement (October 1, 2022 September 30, 2025), shall provide an annual clothing allowance each year of the Agreement in the amount of \$585.00.
-One-half (1⁄2) shall be paid on a pro rata basis on or about October 1 and April 1.
-Each fiscal year all employees covered by this agreement shall receive one hundred dollars (\$100.00) annual leather allowance. - In the event ratification occurs after one or more payments would have been made, the City agrees to provide full payment for any part of this allowance not paid to members, as described herein.
-Such payment shall be made within sixty (60) days of ratification of this Agreement. - 18.2 Annual health assessments will be given employees covered by this Agreement.
-Periodic physical examinations will be given employees covered by this Agreement as follows: (Type A at age 40, 50 and 60.
-Type B at age 30, 35, 45 and 55.)
-The City's Employee Health Services and/or the City doctor may prescribe more extensive tests (e.g., stress, EKG) should the physical history or preliminary lab work indicate a need for a more extensive physical examination. - 18.3 In the event of death, all compensation due to the employee as of the effective date of death shall be paid to the beneficiary, surviving spouse, or to the estate of the employee as determined by law or by executed forms in his/her personnel folder. - 18.4 When an employee is required to use his/her personal automobile in the performance of City business, said employee will be reimbursed for operating expenses at the rate outlined in the City's Travel Policy, exclusive of mileage traveled to and from his/her work location. - 18.5 An employee, upon request, shall be entitled to Association representation at disciplinary interviews or conferences in accordance with law. - 18.6 If the State of Florida discontinues the funding of the Salary Incentive Program for local and state law enforcement officers and Correctional Officers (F.S.943), then the City shall, upon request, meet and confer with the Association concerning the City's adoption and funding of an analogous program. - 18.7 The take-home car program:
+- 19.2 Annual health assessments will be given employees covered by this Agreement.
+Periodic physical examinations will be given to employees covered by this Agreement as follows: Type A at employment and at age 40, 50 and 60.
+Type B at age 30, 35, 45 and 55.
+The City's Employee Health Services and/or City doctor may prescribe more extensive tests (e.g., stress, EKG) should the physical history or preliminary lab work indicate a need for a more extensive physical examination. - 19.3 In the event of death, all compensation due to the employee as of the effective date of death shall be paid to the beneficiary, surviving spouse, or to the estate of the employee as determined by law or by executed forms in his/her personnel folder. - 19.4 When an employee is required to use his/her personal automobile in the performance of City business, said employee will be reimbursed for operating

+- expenses at the rate outlined in the City's Travel Policy, exclusive of mileage traveled to and from his/her work location. - 19.5 If the State of Florida discontinues the funding of the Salary Incentive Program for local and state law enforcement officers and correctional officers (F.S.943), then the City shall, upon request, meet and confer with the FOP concerning the City's adoption and funding of an analogous program.